AdobeDocs/experience-manager-cloud-service.pt-BR/help/compliance/data-privacy-and-protection-readiness/sites-readiness.md

-* Use a API do ContextHub, no console do navegador:
+* Use a API do ContextHub no console do navegador:

    * O ContextHub fornece as seguintes camadas de persistência de dados: